-You will be given a general anaesthetic.
-General anaesthesia is drug-induced unconsciousness: an anaesthetist, who is a doctor with specialist training, always provides it.
+This procedure is often done with local anaesthetic either in the form of cream application or a small injection into the ear canal.
+However, you may be offered a general anaesthetic.
+General anaesthesia is drug-induced unconsciousness.
+An anaesthetist, who is a doctor with specialist training, always provides it.

-Unfortunately, general anaesthesia can cause side effects and complications.
-Side effects are common, but are usually short-lived: they include nausea, confusion and pain.
-Complications are very rare, but can cause lasting injury: they include awareness, paralysis and death.
+Unfortunately, both local and general anaesthesia can cause side effects and complications.

+Side effects are common, but are usually short-lived: they include nausea, confusion, and pain.
+Complications are rare, but can cause lasting injury: they include awareness, paralysis, and death.